 - A small shovel and other gardening tools

-My kids and I LOVE watching the birds, hummingbirds, and butterflies in our garden.
+Our kids LOVE watching the birds, hummingbirds, and butterflies in our garden.
 You can make your garden friendly to wildlife by planting native flowers, shrubs, and trees around the perimeter of your yard to provide shelter and food.
-Add bird feeders, a bird bath, and bird houses as well, if you can.
-We’ve painted bird houses in the past and this year assembled our own from kits.

-Basic childhood toys, such as balls, hula hoops, jump ropes, and stilts, are great for simple, active fun.
-One of our new favorites, though, is a set of these activity cones which are fabulous for open-ended play as they can be used so many different ways.
-My kids and their friends love to use them for obstacle courses, made-up games, and races.
+Basic childhood toys, such as balls, hula hoops, frisbees, jump ropes, and stilts, are great for simple, active fun.
+One of our favorites, though, is a set of activity cones which are fabulous for open-ended play as they can be used so many different ways.
+They are perfect for setting up obstacle courses, made-up games, and races.

 Swings are fun and soothing, great for developing equilibrium and balance, and a superb way to be active.
-The swing set at my old house (a big wooden DIY affair) got more use over the years than anything else in our backyard, even the much-loved sand box.
+The swing set at our old house (a big wooden DIY affair) got more use over the years than anything else in our backyard––even the much-loved sand box.
 If you have space for a swing set or a tree swing, it can be a worthwhile addition.
-We don’t currently have a swing, but are lucky enough to have wonderful neighbors with one that they let my kids use.

 How about you?
 What are your family’s favorite kid friendly backyard ideas?
 What do you have in place that’s working well for you?
 And what would you like to add to make your outdoor space more inviting and workable?
 Any other ideas to add to this list?